 - alternate assignments;

 - change of seating or location;

 - before-school, lunch-time, or after-school detention;

-- loss of parking;

-- loss of driver's license;

-- loss of dances and prom;
+- in-school restriction;

-- removal from a class or activity;
+- removal from a class or activity.

-- community service in accordance with IC 20-33-8-24 (9).

 Formal Discipline

 Formal discipline removes the student from school.
 It includes:

 - suspension for up to 10 school days; - and/or expulsion for the remainder of a semester or longer.